The science behind behavioral economics confirms that people make wholly irrational decisions.

 1. Behavioral Economics: what does it mean in the context of the financial world?

-Behavioral Economics is very important within the context of banking.Nowadays, data science is a very broadly-accepted discipline within finances, but having access to lots of data is simply not enough to influence consumer behavior.
+Behavioral Economics in banking and the finance industry is very important.Nowadays, data science is a very broadly-accepted discipline within finances, but having access to lots of data is simply not enough to influence consumer behavior.

 Take FitBit as an example - it acquired tons of information about daily activity at its disposal, but it did not motivate people to exercise more, because it did not incorporate the human element.